natcross/developer-portal/libraries.rst

 For more information, check out the `source code on Github <https://github.com/RJMetrics/RJMetrics-ruby>`_.

-JS
+Javascript
 =============================

 Installation
 -----------------------------

-The RJMetrics Ruby client library is available as a gem:
+The RJMetrics Javascript client library is available as a gem:

   .. code-block:: bash